 Skip to main content

-Adapty SDK includes two key modules for seamless integration into your mobile app:
+Adapty SDK includes two key modules for seamless integration into your React Native app:

-• Core Adapty: This essential SDK module is required for Adapty to function properly in your app.
+• Core Adapty: This module is required for Adapty to function properly in your app.

 Install Adapty SDK